arakis/autologin-on-boot/README.md

 The username is stored in /etc/autologin-on-boot.conf.
 The name needs to be in the first(!) line.
 If the line is empty or the file is missing, autologin is disabled.

-If you wish to execute another application as "startx", simply modify the file /usr/share/autologin-on-boot/profile and replace the line containing startx with an other command.
+If you wish to execute another application as "startx" or want to skip it, simply modify the file /etc/autologin-on-boot.profile and replace the line containing startx with an other command.

 Dependencies: systemd, xorg-server.